Volkswagen to seek dieselgate damages from former CEO, Audi boss | Business

 Volkswagen to seek dieselgate damages from former CEO, Audi boss

-Volkswagen will claim damages from former Chief Executive Martin Winterkorn and former Audi boss Rupert Stadler over its diesel emissions scandal, the carmaker said on Friday.
-The German group said that following a far-reaching legal investigation it had concluded Winterkorn and Stadler had breached their duty of care, adding it had found no violations by other members of the management board.
+Volkswagen will claim damages from former Chief Executive Martin Winterkorn and former Audi boss Rupert Stadler over its diesel emissions scandal, the carmaker said on Friday, trying to draw a line under its biggest-ever crisis.
+The German company said that following a far-reaching legal investigation it had concluded Winterkorn and Stadler had breached their duty of care, adding it had found no violations by other members of the management board.

 Winterkorn and Stadler have both denied being responsible for the scandal.
-Volkswagen admitted in 2015 to using illegal software to rig diesel engine tests in the United States, sparking the biggest crisis in its history.
-The scandal has cost it more than 32 billion euros ($38 billion) in fines, refits, and legal costs.
+Volkswagen in 2015 admitted using illegal software to rig diesel engine tests in the United States, sparking Germany's biggest corporate crisis.

+The scandal has cost the carmaker more than 32 billion euros ($38 billion) in fines, refits and legal costs.
+Winterkorn resigned as CEO on Sept.
+23, 2015, a week after the scandal broke.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)